Zeroji/semicolon/doc/cogs.md

 > By default, your cog's name will be the file name, minus the `.py` part.
 To change this, simply pass a new name as an argument to `gearbox.Cog()`.

+### Cogception

+If you're an organized person, you might dislike the "drop it in the folder" part.
+That's why `;;` has sub-cogs!
+Start by creating a cog that can accept sub-cogs:
+- Make a new folder with the name of your cog
+- Inside it, create an `__init__.py` file - this will be your source code, use it like a regular cog source file

+Now you can drop other cogs in that folder, and they'll be all neatly organized!
+Note that disabling a cog also disables its sub-cogs.

+> Yes, you can have sub-sub-cogs.
+And so on.

 ### Creating a command

 #### The basics